Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

-mapping objects and morphisms to their left duals.
 Its coherence morphisms are given by the isomorphisms induced by the uniqueness of duals.
-Similarly, we have a \emph{right dualising functor} $\rDual{(\blank)} \from \cat C \to \cat C^{\op, \tensorop}$.
+Similarly, we have a \emph{right dualising functor} \(\rDual{(\blank)} \from \cat C \to \cat C^{\op, \tensorop}\).
 To simplify computations, we want to `strictify' both of these.

-\begin{definition} A rigid monoidal category $\cat C$ is called \emph{strict rigid}\footnote{ The notion of `strict rigidity' is not prevalent in the literature and does not appear in \cite{Etingof2015}.
-However, hints towards it can be found for example in \cite[Section 5]{Schauenburg2001}. } if the dualisation functors $\lDual{(\blank)}, \rDual{(\blank)}\from \mathcal C \to \mathcal C^{op,\otimes-op}$ are strict and
+\begin{definition} A rigid monoidal category \(\cat C\) is called \emph{strict rigid}\footnote{ The notion of `strict rigidity' is not prevalent in the literature and does not appear in \cite{Etingof2015}.
+However, hints towards it can be found for example in \cite[Section 5]{Schauenburg2001}. } if the dualisation functors \(\lDual{(\blank)}, \rDual{(\blank)}\from \mathcal C \to \mathcal C^{op,\otimes\text{-}\mathrm{op}}\) are strict and

 \end{definition}